grinnell-cs/datavis-intro/README.md

 When are you free during my scheduled office hours?
 > I will be available Tuesday.
-> Tuesday, 10am–11am, and Monday, Wednesday, Friday 10–11am (Uzo)
+> Uzo - Tuesday, 10am–11am, and Monday, Wednesday, Friday 10–11am (Uzo)